the1lab/1lab/src/index.lagda.md

   -- The prebicategory of spans in a precategory with pullbacks open import Cat.Bi.Instances.Discrete
-  -- The locally discrete prebicategory associated to a precategory
+  -- The locally discrete prebicategory associated to a precategory open import Cat.Bi.Instances.InternalCats
+  -- The prebicategory of categories internal to a fixed base category.
 ```

 ### Diagrams in bicategories